medz23/Calculating-the-Dimensions-of-a-Capacitor/README.md

 # Calculating-the-Dimensions-of-a-Water-Based Condenser
 It's a tool for correcting student's projects, you can calculate the right values in a few seconds.

-The project was guided by Professor Apostol Valentin.
+The project was guided by Prof. Dr. Ing.
+Apostol Valentin.

 I've used Math's functions in JavaScript.